Samoylo57/talking-to-machines/README.md

 import talkingtomachines
 ```

-Note: A simple, end‑to‑end Python example showing how to construct and conduct an experiment using the talkingtomachines package will be added in the future.
+Note: A simple, end‑to‑end Python example on how to construct and conduct an experiment using the talkingtomachines package will be added in the future.

 ---